shikharmittal04/epspy/docs/detexp.rst

    T_{\mathrm{f}}\left(\frac{\nu}{\nu_0}\right)^{(-\beta_{\mathrm{f}}\,+\,\Delta\beta_{\mathrm{f}}\,\ln{\nu/\nu_0})}

-to the antenna temperature data.
+to the antenna temperature data, ``T_ant.npy``.

 Visualisation
 ^^^^^^^^^^^^^

 The final part of the code is to visualise the results.
 Main data for inspection is in the file ``Tb_nu_map.npy``.
 Each of ``Tb_nu_map[:,k]`` is an array in the standard ring ordered ``HEALPix`` format and is thus ready for visualisation as a Mollweide projection.
 You may also be interested in inspecting the global spectrum of extragalactic emission, i.e, temperature as a function of frequency.
 This is simply the data in the file ``Tb_nu_glob.npy`` generated by :func:`gen_freq`.

 You may use the function :func:`visual` for both the above purposes.
-It is possible to make several other additional figures by simply setting the optional arguments to ``True`` (see below).
-This function is again a method of class object :class:`furs.furs` and is thus your python script should contain
+It is possible to make several other additional figures by simply setting the optional arguments to ``True``.
+This function is again a method of class object :class:`furs.furs` and thus your python script should contain

 .. code:: python